phaustin/eosc340/docs/multiple_feedbacks.md

 ## Climate Sensitivity and Feedbacks

-Given this list, how can we learn more about each of these feedbacks, and how they contribute to the total feedback $f$ and the climate sensiivity
+Given this list, how can we learn more about each of these feedbacks, and how they contribute to the total feedback $f$ and the climate sensitivity
 $\lambda = -1/f$?

 Repeating equation {eq}`eq:stock1`